altocodenl/cell/readme.md

 ## Relationship to the spreadsheet

-see the results immediately
-the data is always somewhere
-text based but low noise

 Cell is very much inspired by the [spreadsheet](https://en.wikipedia.org/wiki/Spreadsheet).

 In essence, a spreadsheet is immensely powerful because it has three properties:

 1. All of its data is contained in cells, each of them with an address.
+Each piece of data has an address.
 2. A cell can reference another cell.
 3. When a cell changes, all of the cells depending on it change as well.